 Flowgorithm Data Types

 In this tutorial, we will learn about Flowgorithm Data Types.
 When we create or declare a variable in a Flowgorithm flowchart, we need to specify the variable’s data type.
-The data types that can be used in a Flowgorithm flowchart are as follows:

 Integer

-An integer variable can store numbers such as 7, 40, 2018, etc.
+- An integer variable can store numbers 7, 40, 2018, etc.

-An integer variable cannot store numbers with fractions such as 40.5, 3.14, etc.
+- An integer variable cannot store numbers with fractions such as 40.5, 3.14, etc.

 Example:

 The number of students in a classroom is an integer datatype.
 The number represents a positive whole number or an empty classroom.
-We are pretty sure that we cannot have 40 and a half students in a class.
+We are sure we cannot have 40 and a half students in a class.

 numberOfStudents = 40